 Missouri Assessment Program (MAP) - As required by federal law, Missouri gives a multiple-choice assessment in communication arts and math to public school students in grades 3-8 and a science assessment in grades 5, 8 and 11.
 Alternate assessments are given to disabled students.
 Currently, the state MAP programs mandates that high school students must take a multiple choice end of course exam in English II, Biology, Government and Algebra I. Districts may elect to administer EOC exams in English I, Algebra II, Geometry and U.S. History.

-Missouri Medical Assistant Certification Exam - Find information on how to become certified or registered as a medical assistant in Missouri.
+Missouri Electrician Licensing Exam - Find out how to become a licensed electrician in Missouri.

 Missouri Plumbing Exams and Licensure - For information on testing and licensing requirements to become a plumber in Missouri.